modeset/modeset.com/README.md

 Post-launch:

+* Re-implement .footerbars on team page with flexbox to make it look right
 * Make sure site is navigable with a keyboard
 * Do something fancy with scrollables from frighteist site
 * Fancy/cool 404 page